Young and adult carers

 Finance - you should get in touch with our Money Advisers as soon as possible, even before you come to university.
 They'll help you to budget, manage your money and let you know about any additional sources of finance you could get.

 Accessibility and inclusion support - our advisers offer one-to-one information, support and guidance before you arrive and throughout your time at university to assess what you need and help you to access it.

 Personal tutor - personal tutors help students feel part of the university community.
 They're your first point of contact for everything from academic guidance to personal advice throughout your studies.

 STEER - our peer mentoring programme in run by The Students' Union and offers one-to-one support from a current student for your first year of study.

 Students’ Union - the Union provides support and guidance on issues ranging from academic to housing to finance; provided by trained staff who are on hand to talk through any issues you may face whilst at university.

-If you'd like to discuss your options, or talk through what it might be like to come to university, contact our Widening Participation Team who can provide advice online or, if you would prefer, arrange a face-to-face interview.
+If you'd like to discuss your options, or talk through what it might be like to come to university, contact our Widening Participation Team who can provide advice online or, if you would prefer, arrange a visit.

-We are also happy to work with key workers, foster parents, guardians and other support workers to provide any information, advice and guidance we can to help you.
+We are also happy to work with families, guardians, advisers and other support workers to provide any information, advice and guidance we can to help you.

-The Student Awards Agency in Scotland are looking at ways to better support students with caring responsibilities.
+The Student Awards Agency in Scotland (SAAS) are looking at ways to better support students with caring responsibilities.
 They have some additional grants, including a Dependants Grant and Lone Parents Grant, which you can claim on top of any student loan.
-You can find more information on their website.
+You can find more information on the SAAS website.